feedhenry/fh-fhc/README.md

 }
 ```

-To get strings translated, we use the Zanata, the web-based translation platform. the source strings file has to be uploaded into the Zanata server. that can be done with:
+To get strings translated, we use Zanata, the web-based translation platform.
+The source strings file has to be uploaded into the Zanata server.
+That can be done with:

     grunt potupload

-Prior to do that, please make sure you have an account on the Zanata server. if not, please visit https://translate.zanata.org and follow up the steps at http://docs.zanata.org/en/release/user-guide/account/account-sign-up/ to create an account, and http://zanata-client.readthedocs.io/en/latest/configuration/ to store the API key into $HOME/.config/zanata.ini.
+Prior to doing that, please make sure you have an account on the Zanata server.
+If not, please visit https://translate.zanata.org and follow up the steps at http://docs.zanata.org/en/release/user-guide/account/account-sign-up/ to create an account, and http://zanata-client.readthedocs.io/en/latest/configuration/ to store the API key into $HOME/.config/zanata.ini.

 ## Node version :
 FHC requires node 4.4.x version